SukantoKumarDas/Library-Management-third-year-project-/README.md

 ### Video Link
 https://youtu.be/dHrZt2yMkOA
 ### How to configure in your machine?
-1.Clone the project in your machine.
+1. Clone the project in your machine.
-2.There are two folder named "LibraryManagementUser" and "LibraryManagementAdmin".
+2. There are two folder named "LibraryManagementUser" and "LibraryManagementAdmin".
-3.Open the seperately with vscode.
+3. Open the seperately with vscode.
-4.Press ctrl+~ key for terminal.
+4. Press ctrl+~ key for terminal.
-5.Run the following command in both project's terminal one by one.
+5. Run the following command in both project's terminal one by one.
    - npm install ejs
    - npm install body-parser
    - npm install express
    - npm install loadash
    - npm install lodash
    - npm install md5
    - npm install mongoose
    - npm app.js
-6.Open your browser and go to "http://localhost:3000/" for user site and "http://localhost:5000" for admin site.
+6. Open your browser and go to "http://localhost:3000/" for user site and "http://localhost:5000" for admin site.
 ### User Site Site Screenshot
 ![index_page_with_sign_up](https://user-images.githubusercontent.com/50594937/145994759-847b1665-7ab6-40b4-acaa-868d731c0859.png)
 ![categorry wise search](https://user-images.githubusercontent.com/50594937/145994974-6aec0510-2882-4089-a142-cc9fe05d743d.png)